tipofyzik/Analisis_of_mental_heath_in_tech_2016_dataset/README.md

 **!Note:** We will consoder only the features which mean ranks are less than 10.
 Features with mean rank greater than 10 (even greater than 8-9, in some cases) mostly have participants' response distributions with no clear distinctions (see interpretations below).

 Let's look at output cluster distributions, what features have been selected for these distributions, and what response distributions have determined clusters.
-For simplicity and clarity, the result response distributions for each top feature will be shown in plots, so everyone can click on them and see the difference between clusters:
+For simplicity and clarity, the result response distributions for each top feature will be shown in plots, so everyone can click on them and see the difference between clusters. :
 **1. With textual columns (features), 2 clusters:**
 **1.1 K-Means clustering results:**
 <table>